 How to Make Leberkase at HOME!
 Homemade Leberkase

-Thanks to Skip, I now have the key to my daughter’s unending happiness… he shared with me the recipe and technique for How to Make Leberkase!
-Of course, nothing is easier than going to a German Butcher or German Deli and buying it… but what if you are in an are where there just isn’t one?
-Also, buying Leberkase can get a bit expensive.
+It was a happy day at our house when Skip shared his recipe and technique for How to Make Leberkase!
+Of course, nothing is easier than going to a German Butcher or German Deli and buying it, but what if you are in an area where there just isn’t one?
+Also, buying Leberkase can get expensive.
 My Oma would laugh to think of Leberkase as a gourmet delicacy, but that is how the price seems.

 What IS Leberkäse?

-For those who stumbled onto this page wondering what the heck Leberkase even IS… let me start by saying it’s neither Liver (Leber) or Cheese (Käse).
+Despite the name Leberkäse, which translates to Liver Cheese, let me assure you that it’s neither Liver (Leber) nor Cheese (Käse).
 The name goes back to an old usage of the word Laib, which means loaf.
 But why Käse?
-Think about Headcheese, which does not contain cheese… (Frankly, it’s confusing, so stick with me).
-Leberkäse is loaf shaped, and made from finely ground meat that’s seasoned and baked.
-Sort of a fine meatloaf.
-(Some people say it’s like Bologna, and you could call it a relative, but the flavor is less salty and more… um… refined. )
+Think about Headcheese, which does not contain cheese.
+Leberkäse is loaf-shaped and made from finely ground meat seasoned and baked, like a fine meatloaf.
+(Some people say it’s like Bologna, and you could call it a relative, but the flavor is less salty and more refined. )

 How to Make Leberkäse